bhartiy/learnsellacious/pages/48.distiman/48.rfq/default.md

 **Backoffice RFQ view:**

 Backend view of RFQ list is provided.
-Menu can be created which will show listand details of all the request created.
+Menu can be created which will show list and details of all the request created.

 ![](Screenshot%202020-08-14%20at%205.16.07%20PM.png)
 ![](Screenshot%202020-08-14%20at%205.27.22%20PM.png)